How does a digital camera work physics

 Usage Common in higher-end cameras Found in most compact cameras and smartphones

-See also Best digital camera for infrared photography
+See also How sensor works in digital camera

 Overall, image stabilization technology is a key feature that helps photographers achieve better results in challenging shooting conditions.
 Understanding the differences between OIS and EIS can help you choose the right digital camera for your photography needs.